SacramentoCAR ACCIDENT ATTORNEY

 Therefore, you must have a lawyer on your side who understands California’s car accident laws and how they work.
 Your attorney needs to have experience arguing against a defense who tries to prove fault in a car accident case.
 You need a strong lawyer who can properly argue your case while battling the accusations of the other side – which is aiming to assign responsibility to you to lower their own liability.
 Christopher Kreeger has the experience, the determination, and the skills to do all of this for you.

 SPECIAL SITUATIONS REQUIRE COMPETENT REPRESENTATION

-Not every car accident in Sacramento involves two vehicles.
-In these special situations, you need to make sure you choose a car accident attorney who knows how to handle these types of cases and the unique aspects they each have.
+Not every car accident in Sacramento involves collisions between two vehicles.
+In these special situations, you need to make sure you choose the right car accident attorneys who knows how to handle these types of cases and the unique aspects they each have.

-Pedestrian accidents are just as common and often more serious than auto accidents.
+Pedestrian accidents on the street are just as common and often more serious than auto accidents.
 In 2018, in California, there were almost 900 deaths of pedestrians due to accidents with vehicles.

 If you have been a victim of a pedestrian accident, you must stand up for yourself with proper legal representation.
 The other party will try to show you were negligent and at fault in the accident.
 If they are successful, you may end up back in court, defending yourself and fighting claims that you should pay damages.

 In proving your case, it is essential that your lawyer shows you were following California pedestrian laws, such as using crosswalks and obeying traffic signals.
 Your attorney will also need to combat claims that you did something to lead to the crash, such as walking out in front of a vehicle.

 Because an injury from a pedestrian accident are often severe, you need an attorney who is willing to assist you as you heal.
 The right attorney should be able to carefully assess your long-term expenses due to the accident to get you a proper judgment.
 At Kreeger Law, we have the compassion and drive to work with you every step of the way.